-If the altimeter is reporting an altitude of some very small value (a number less than 160, the launch detect trigger altitude for TARC 2007 altimeters vs 80 feet in previous years) post-flight, this is a result of it getting a brief (approximately 0.1 second) vacuum spike due to a wind gust over the vent hole or other causes.
+If the altimeter is reporting an altitude of some very small value (a number less than 160, the launch detect trigger altitude) post-flight, this is a result of it getting a brief (approximately 0.1 second) vacuum spike due to a wind gust over the vent hole or other causes.
 The altimeter would see the altitude going from 0 to over 80 to 160 in 0.1 second (more than 800 feet per second, obviously not a valid reading around apogee) so the spike itself would be excluded from the beeped out apogee reading.
 Any small number that the altimeter does beep out (4, 8, 12...) would just be the result of background or wind-induced noise.